Gear Up to Fit - new Logo (272 × 40 px)

 Eat the best foods to keep your body running smoothly

-A healthy way to not feel like you’re missing out on healthy carbs is to make sure you’re choosing whole grains over refined ones.
-However, striving to get more “good” carbohydrates in the right amount can meet your daily nutritional needs, improve appetite control, and maintain higher energy levels throughout the day.
-Therefore, the goal is to significantly reduce the amount of simple carbohydrates while consuming a healthy amount of complex carbohydrates for a balanced diet.
-While some complex carbs may be part of a healthy diet, cutting out the empty calories of simple carbs can be a huge step towards a more nutritious and healthier diet.
+To avoid feeling like you’re missing out on healthy carbs, choose whole grains instead of refined ones.
+Eating the right amount of “good” carbohydrates can fulfill your daily nutritional needs.
+It also improves appetite control and keeps your energy levels high all day.
+Thus, the aim is to decrease simple carbohydrates and eat a healthy amount of complex carbohydrates for a balanced diet.
+Although complex carbs are important in a healthy diet, avoiding simple carbs’ empty calories is a big step toward a healthier, more nutritious diet.

 Eat carbs for strength, not fat